Zestylogic/FMark/FMark/Markalc/README.md

 # Markalc

-Markalc is a parser for GFM tables which adds spreadsheet functionality.
+Markalc is a parser for Github Flavoured Markdwon (GFM) tables which adds spreadsheet capabilities.

 # Specification
 ## Spreadsheet functionality